Skatteetaten/ao/docs/USERGUIDE.md

 by the oc command ("oc whoami -t") if you paste it into the ao config file or use the --token or -t flag available on all commands.

 ### Connect to Boober
+AO uses the configuration file _.aoc.json_ in the users home folder to find connection configuration.
+If the file does not exist, AO will create it.
-By default, aoc will scan for OpenShift clusters with Boober instances using the naming conventions adopted by the Tax Authority.
+By default, ao will scan for OpenShift clusters with Boober instances using the naming conventions adopted by the Tax Authority.
 The **login** command will call the OpenShift API on each reachable cluster to obtain a token.
-The cluster information and tokens are stored in a configuration file in the users home directory called _.aoc.json_.
+The cluster information and tokens are stored in the configuration file.

 Commands that manipulate the Boober repository will only call the apiCluster.
+The current API cluster is stored in the configuration file.
+The command ao adm clusters will display the configuration.

-The deploy command will however call all the reachable clusters, and Boober will deploy the applications that is targeted to its specific cluster.
+The deploy command
+will however call all the reachable clusters, and Boober will deploy the applications that is targeted to its specific cluster.